DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 ## warning
 * If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
 It may not works for RCRS.
 * When your codes failed on condor, please change port numbers.
 Sometimes, port number duplication was happended.
-* If rcrs-server failed to launch before agent launched, it may failed to generate log files on `rcrs-server/log`.
+* Be sure that every nodes should use different map names with each others.
+If duplication happended, generated log files will be crashed and RCRS server will terminated.